Drug development: Cost

-One 2010 study assessed both capitalized and out-of-pocket costs for bringing a single new drug to market was about US$1.8 billion and $870 million, respectively.
-A median cost estimate of 2015–16 trials for development of 10 anti-cancer drugs was $648 million.
-In 2017, the median cost of a pivotal trial across all clinical indications was $19 million.
+There are a number of studies that have been conducted to determine research and development costs: notably, recent studies from DiMasi and Wouters suggest pre-approval capitalized cost estimates of $2.6 billion and $1.1 billion, respectively.
+The figures differ significantly based on methodologies, sampling and timeframe examined.
+Several other studies looking into specific therapeutic areas or disease types suggest as low as $291 million for orphan drugs, $648 million for cancer drugs or as high as $1.8 billion for cell and gene therapies.

 The average cost (2013 dollars) of each stage of clinical research was US$25 million for a Phase I safety study, $59 million for a Phase II randomized controlled efficacy study, and $255 million for a pivotal Phase III trial to demonstrate its equivalence or superiority to an existing approved drug, possibly as high as $345 million.
 The average cost of conducting a 2015–16 pivotal Phase III trial on an infectious disease drug candidate was $22 million.

-The full cost of bringing a new drug (i.e., new chemical entity) to market – from discovery through clinical trials to approval – is complex and controversial.
+The full cost of bringing a new drug (i.e., new chemical entity) to market—from discovery through clinical trials to approval—is complex and controversial.
 In a 2016 review of 106 drug candidates assessed through clinical trials, the total capital expenditure for a manufacturer having a drug approved through successful Phase III trials was $2.6 billion (in 2013 dollars), an amount increasing at an annual rate of 8.5%.
 Over 2003–2013 for companies that approved 8–13 drugs, the cost per drug could rise to as high as $5.5 billion, due mainly to international geographic expansion for marketing and ongoing costs for Phase IV trials for continuous safety surveillance.

 Alternatives to conventional drug development have the objective for universities, governments, and the pharmaceutical industry to collaborate and optimize resources.
 An example of a collaborative drug development initiative is COVID Moonshot, an international open-science project started in March 2020 with the goal of developing an un-patented oral antiviral drug to treat SARS-CoV-2.